rudimusmaximus/DevFlow/README.md

 # DevFlow
 A Dev Flow for Google App script.
 Starter templates, a label scheme, the presentation with many links for reading further, a list of what to install and what it might cost you.

-This repo will be used to demonstrate the described 'development work flow' for creating and maintaining google app script.
-It will be updated over time to demonstrate various best practices and general demonstrations; some inspired by topics covered in the Totally Unscripted series and posts in the over 20,000 member strong.
-[G+ Google Apps Script Community](https://plus.google.com/u/0/communities/102471985047225101769) and others by my own private projects.
+This repository will be used to demonstrate the described 'development work flow' for creating and maintaining Google Apps Script.
+It will be updated over time to demonstrate various best practices and general demonstrations; some inspired by topics covered in the Totally Unscripted series and posts in the over 20,000 member strong [G+ Google Apps Script Community](https://plus.google.com/u/0/communities/102471985047225101769) and others by my own private projects.

-The testable sheets add-on may be published in the future, but for now is intended to be a learning tool whose users can contribute via fork and pull or just follow along.
+This addon is intended to be a learning tool whose users can contribute via fork and pull or just follow along.

 Anyone can learn to run a test as addon in sheets and quite a bit more via this repository example.

 I hope it helps you on your journey and that we will see some contribution by you in the form of discussion or new or improved demos.